Faculty supports

 You can save searches in some databases that can be run at a later time.
 You can also set up a journal alert where the table of contents of a journal is e-mailed to you.
 Contact your Campus Library for assistance.

-NSCC Librarians will partner with faculty to integrate library resources into a course or program.
-We do this by delivering library programming and co-developing assignments.
-This partnership enhances students’ information literacy skills and fosters lifelong learning.
+NSCC Librarians will partner with faculty to integrate library resources into a course, program and/or assignments.
+We do this by delivering library instructional programming that includes tours, orientations and workshops.
+This partnership enhances students’ information and digital literacy skills and fosters lifelong learning.
 The following list of topics are examples of what we can cover in class or online.
+Your Campus Librarian can also develop and customize sessions to fit your course, program or assignment needs.
 To book a session, contact your Campus Librarian.

 NSCC Libraries’ Orientation